fishcus/KAP-manual/en/install/quick_install_HDP.en.md

 After starting KAP, open browser and visit KAP website `http://<host_name>:7070/kylin`.
 KAP login page shows if everything is good.

 Please replace `host_name` to machine name, ip address or domain name.
-The default KAP website port is 7070.
+The default KAP website port is 7070 and default username/password is ADMIN/KYLIN.

 Once login to KAP successfully, you can validate the installation by building a sample cube.
 Please continue to [Install Validation](install_validate.en.md).